PRODUCTS AND SERVICES

 This loan is intended for house or toilet construction or repairs, electrical or water connection, and immediate family’s school expenses such as tuition and miscellaneous fees, uniform, school supplies, etc. It is available to all active, conscientious members during the 2nd cycle of the current General Loan for ASHI-1 members.

 This loan can be availed of for all types of personal household needs, SSS/PhilHealth premium, family emergencies, and center hall construction and improvements.
-It comprises five types: 3K [3,000 thousand pesos] Loan; SSS/PhilHealth Premium Loan; Emergency Loan; Resiliency Loan; and Center Loan.
+It comprises five types: 3K Loan; SSS/PhilHealth Premium Loan; Emergency Loan; Resiliency Loan; and Center Loan.

-ASHI enrolls its members in an insurance program which guarantees that their family will receive compensation should any untoward event happen.
+ASHI enrolls its members in an insurance program which guarantees that their family will receive compensation should any untoward event happens.

-ASHI continuously conducts various training programs for its members, for personal, social, spiritual and business development, as they grow their businesses, they are given financial literacy and business management training to ensure that they are equipped with the necessary skills.
+ASHI continuously conducts various training programs for its members whether it is for personal, social, spiritual and business development as they grow their businesses; they are given financial literacy and business management training to ensure that they are equipped with the necessary skills.